oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 604-1020-1-ND [Datasheet](http://media.digikey.com/pdf/Data%20Sheets/Elna%20America%20Inc/DS,DSK.pdf)
 Reasons:  The same capacitor was used on a previous PSAS project board and proved to be reliable.
-Bonus: Already have footprint & symbol in Eagle.
 This capacitor should supply about half a minute of voltage if the power system fails.
 Rad-hard Analogue: N/A

 #### D1 Vishay SSC53L-E3/57T